Explore a quirky collection of 30 shops dedicated to denim

 Get custom-made jeans made at several shops

-One of the best things about visiting this jeans paradise is that most of the shops in the area offer you the opportunity to design a custom-made pair.
+One of the best things about visiting this jeans paradise is that some shops in the area offer you the opportunity to design a custom-made pair.
 You can select the color of the denim, the thread, the rivets and all the parts that go into making your dream jeans.

 If you are a denim fan or curious about why Kojima jeans are some of the world's most expensive, the street and surrounding port area offer you a chance to discover more about jeans, and it's likely that you'll walk away wearing something to remind you of your experience.